Mohamed Sesay

 Accepting New Graduate Students

-Mohamed Sesay is an Assistant Professor in Social Science at York University and a UKRI GCRF Visiting Fellow at the LSE Centre for Women, Peace and Security.
+Mohamed Sesay is an Assistant Professor and Coordinator of the African Studies Program in the Department of Social Science at York University.
+He is also a UKRI GCRF Visiting Fellow at the LSE Centre for Women, Peace and Security.
 Specializing in International Relations and Comparative Politics, his research and teaching interests are in development, transitional justice, international criminal justice, rule of law, customary justice, peacebuilding, and post-conflict reconstruction particularly in sub-Saharan Africa.
 He is co-investigator for a UKRI GCRF project titled Land Policy, Gender Justice, and Dual Legal Systems.
-Mohamed Sesay’s works have been published in International Studies Perspectives, Cooperation & Conflict, African Affairs, and the European Journal of International Security.
-His most recent article is titled “Hijacking the Rule of Law in Postconflict Environments” (2019).
+Mohamed Sesay is the author of Domination through Law: The Internationalization of Legal Norms in Postcolonial Africa.
+His works have also been published in several peer reviewed journals including International Studies Perspectives, Cooperation & Conflict, African Affairs, and European Journal of International Security, and Third World Quarterly.

 Degrees